 As just a few samples of the varied research opportunities in ITWS at Rensselaer, consider the following:

 Information systems form the core of many if not most ITWS systems.
-Research exploring the design, implementation and operation of intelligent information systems is central to disciplines such as computer science, computer systems, management and decision sciences and engineering systems.
+Research exploring the design, implementation and operation of intelligent information systems is central to disciplines such as computer science, computer systems, management and industrial and systems engineering.
 Exploring new ways to take advantage of information systems is leading to new discoveries in nearly all disciplines.
 Whether you are interested in the information systems themselves or their use in specific problem domains (e.g., materials engineering, biology, chemistry and sociology), there are opportunities for research in information systems across the Rensselaer campus.

 Computer networking, like information systems, is a fundamental technology used in many ITWS systems.
 Extensive research opportunities in computer networking exist in both computer science and computer systems, focusing on such topics as congestion control, wireless networks, and intrusion detection and security.
 Additionally, a new interdisciplinary research center in pervasive computing and networking builds upon this basic research.